endpointclosing/EP_Zendesk_Summaries_React/README.md

 2) Open a terminal in the root app directory.
 This should be the same directory as the README.md and the package.json.
 3) Run `npm install` and allow node modules to install.
 4) Run `npm run build:dev`.
 This will populate the `/dist` folder with the compiled web app.
 If you would like webpack to build continuously while you develop, run `npm run watch`.
 This will rebuild the dev version of the application anytime a change to a source file is made.
-5) If you ran `npm run watch`, open a new terminal in the root app directory and run`npm zcli apps:server dist`.
-If you ran `npm run build:dev` instead, simply run `npm zcli apps:server dist` without opening a new terminal.
+5) If you ran `npm run watch`, open a new terminal in the root app directory and run`zcli apps:server dist`.
+If you ran `npm run build:dev` instead, simply run `zcli apps:server dist` without opening a new terminal.
 This serves the app to your Zendesk instance when you append `?zcli_apps=true` to your Zendesk URL.
 6) As `zcli apps:server dist` runs the terminal will ask you to provide the custom field IDs of various Zendesk fields.
 Fill the corresponding field IDs to the ones you created in your Zendesk instance.
 ![Zendesk App Prompt](/docs/images/ZCLIAppServerDevPrompt.png)
 Once you fill out these fields, you should see a confirmation of the app server running.